 The presence and levels of constituents varies throughout the District.
-If you have questions, suggestions, or comments regarding this report or questions regarding the specific water quality for your neighborhood, please contact Greg Wilson, the District's Water Quality Program Coordinator, at 831-475-8501 ext.
+If you have questions, suggestions, or comments regarding this report or questions regarding the specific water quality for your neighborhood, please contact Greg Wilson, SqCWD's Water Quality Program Coordinator, at 831-475-8501 ext.
 138 or gregw@soquelcreekwater.org.

-The District's annual Water Quality Report is electronically delivered.
-If you wish to obtain a print copy, please call the District Office at 831-475-8500.
-Owners and operators of multi-residential units such as apartments and condominium complexes should ensure that tenants receive this important information.
+SqCWD's annual Water Quality Report is electronically delivered.
+If you wish to obtain a print copy, please call the office at 831-475-8500.
+Owners and operators of multiresidential units such as apartments and condominium complexes should ensure that tenants receive this important information.

 There is also a wealth of information on the internet about drinking water quality and water issues in general.
-In addition to the District's website, soquelcreekwater.org, other reliable and trustworthy sites include:
+In addition to the SqCWD's website, soquelcreekwater.org, other reliable and trustworthy sites include:

-- California State Water Resources Control Board, Division of Drinking Water (DDW) waterboards. ca.gov/drinking_water/programs/index.shtml - U.S. Environmental Protection Agency (USEPA) water.epa.gov/drink/index.ccfm
+- California State Water Resources Control Board, Division of Drinking Water (DDW) waterboards.ca.gov/drinking_water/ programs/index.shtml - U.S. Environmental Protection Agency (USEPA) water.epa.gov/drink/index.ccfm